Jerrely1618/ProLamap/README.md

 - **Remember**
 - **Reapply** into your code

 Our goal is to put in the hands of everyone the knowledge of programming.
-Think of it as a dictionary for all programming.
+Think of it as a dictionary for all the programming knwoledge with languages, algorithms and data structure whenever you need them.
 A goodbye to searching **10 websites** and **5 tutorials** to find how to apply **Dijkstra's algorithm** (or in my case, how to spell it).

 With **Re**, you can search it up fast and reliably.